BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Dell EMC PowerMax

 Formerly branded as VMAX, PowerMax is Dell EMC's upgraded all-flash flagship.
 PowerMax continues the VMAX multi-controller architecture, but supplants SAS SSDs with dual-ported NVMe flash bricks.
 In addition to NVMe, PowerMax performance improvements include an onboard machine learning capable of analyzing hundreds of millions of data sets a day.
 Dell EMC bills PowerMax as a SAN workhorse to consolidate multiprotocol storage.
-PowerMax 2000 provides 13 TB of effective capacity, while the high-end PowerMax 8000 scales to 4 petabytes (PBs) of usable storage.
+PowerMax 2000 scales to 1 petabyte (PB) of usable capacity, while the high-end PowerMax 8000 scales to 4 PBs of usable storage.

 Hewlett Packard Enterprise HPE 3PAR